Night-Owl-Labs/OOP-Principles/README.md

 ## Introduction

-This repository provides a brief explanation of the four main principles of **Object-Oriented Programming (OOP)** along with corresponding examples in Java.<br>
+This repository provides a brief explanation of the four main principles of **Object-Oriented Programming (OOP)** along with corresponding code examples.<br>

+> [!NOTE]
+> The code examples are written in Java, but the principles can be applied to any object-oriented programming language.

 ## Four Principles of OOP